MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-events-from-power-automate.md

    :::image type="content" source="media/stream-events-from-power-automate-and-logic-app/preview-data.png" alt-text="Screenshot showing data preview in eventstream." lightbox="media/stream-events-from-power-automate-and-logic-app/preview-data.png" :::

-## Stream events from Logic Apps to your eventstream using the Event Hubs endpoint
+## Stream events from Logic Apps to your eventstream using the custom endpoint

-The steps to stream events from Logic Apps to your eventstream using the Event Hubs endpoint is similar to [Stream events from Power Automate to your eventstream using the Event Hubs endpoint](#create-an-eventstream-and-add-a-custom-endpoint-source-in-microsoft-fabric).
+The steps to stream events from Logic Apps to your eventstream using the custom endpoint is similar to [Stream events from Power Automate to your eventstream using the custom endpoint](#stream-events-from-power-automate-to-your-eventstream-using-the-custom-endpoint).
 The flow in Logic App (with stateful workflow) are:

 - **Recurrence**.
-- **Execute JavaScript Code**: [Copy the script content](https://github.com/xujxu/flightinfo.pam/blob/main/logicAppScript/flights.info.mocks.js) into this step.
+- **Execute JavaScript Code**: [Copy the script content](https://github.com/microsoft/fabric-event-streams/blob/main/Use%20Case/logic-apps-to-eventstream/flights.info.mocks.js) into this step.
 - **Send Event** : Configure the Event Hubs using the **Event Hubs name** and **Connection string** obtained from your Custom endpoint in your eventstream.

    :::image type="content" source="media/stream-events-from-power-automate-and-logic-app/logic-apps.png" alt-text="Screenshot showing how to configure logic apps.":::

 ## Related content

-In this tutorial, you learned how to stream real-time events from Power Automate and Logic Apps to your eventstream using the Event Hubs endpoint.
+In this tutorial, you learned how to stream real-time events from Power Automate or Logic Apps to your eventstream using the custom endpoint.

 If you want to discover more advanced functionalities for working with Fabric event streams, you might find the following resources helpful: